Post -by Gautam Shah

 In the natural world without walls or ceilings, the First Significant Reflection will always come from the ground.
 We subconsciously use the FSR to determine distance from an object.
 For example a person speaking to a listener from 2′ distance, the initial sound will arrive about 2ms while the FSR will be about 11ms.
 Thus effective FSR is 9ms (11-2=9ms) to the listener.
 If the speaker is 10′ away, the FSR will be about 5ms from the listener’s perspective.

 Size and Shape of a room affects the quality of sound in a room.
 ‘In a room with parallel walls (almost all rooms), the sound gets a caught bouncing back and forth between the walls.
 Some sound waves are cancelled by their own reflections while others are reinforced’.
 However, in a room with slightly askew walls can drastically reduce the redundant reflections between walls.
 Ancient Greeks found that rooms with the ratios of 2.62: 1.62:1 sounded universally good.

 One of the famous sermons from Jesus was made at the bottom of a hill while the audience was on higher ground This layout was similar to an Amphi theatre, a natural one on a mountain slope.
 Here Jesus was addressing a very large audience from a Low position.
 But this was not acceptable to later day religious leaders as well as Artists.
 So Jesus was placed on a higher position and the the audience in the valley bottom.
-The sermon was in the morning, the audience was in the optimal position to hear and see him speak, The hill helped capture the speech and block out extraneous noise. ( This is as per the Literary description, Paintings illustrate superior-higher position for the Christ).
+The sermon was in the morning, the audience was in the optimal position to hear and see him speak, The hill helped capture the speech and block out extraneous noise.
+(This is as per the Literary description, Paintings, most of them,illustrate superior-higher position for the Christ). .